NOT REAL NEWS: A look at what didn't happen this week :: WRAL.com

 NOT REAL NEWS: A look at what didn't happen this week

 A roundup of some of the most popular, but completely untrue, headlines of the week.
 None of these stories are legit, even though they were shared widely on social media.
-AP checked these out; here are the real facts:
+The Associated Press checked these out; here are the real facts:

-NOT REAL: Trump's Top Scientist Pick: "Scientists Are Just Dumb Regular People That Think Dinosaurs Existed And The Earth Is Getting Warmer"
+NOT REAL: Spicer: "POTUS Didn't Misspell 'Covfefe' - As Head Of State, He Has The Legal Power To Decide How English Is Spelled"

-THE FACTS: A story on the satirical U.S Political News website hijacks an actual news story about Sam Clovis, widely reported to be President Donald Trump's pick for a U.S. Department of Agriculture research job, infusing it with made-up quotes expressing skepticism about scientists who believe in evolution and climate change.
-The fabricated quotes are attributed to KYXL, a non-existent radio station.
-The original story, by ProPublica, pointed out that Clovis had none of the research, education and economics qualifications specified for the position.
+THE FACTS: The story shared widely by uspoln.com correctly quotes the White House press secretary as saying President Donald Trump "and a small group of people" knew the meaning of a word widely believed to be a typo in a tweet.
+The satire site then attributed several other quotes to Spicer that he did not say, including assertions that Trump was legally permitted to decide how English words are spelled, as "one of the perks of being president."

 This new weekly fixture is part of The Associated Press' ongoing efforts to fact-check claims in suspected false news stories.